-Two Palestinian women from Jaffa were stabbed to death this week – but not in the Israel-Palestine knife-context we are used to.
+Two Palestinian women from Jaffa were stabbed to death this week – but not in the context of the recent knife-related violence in Israel.

 BY MASIH SADAT

-This time, however, the women are not going to let it pass by like nothing has happened.
+This time, however, the women were not going to let it pass by as though nothing has happened.

-This week’s killings of Hawida Shawa, 44, by her husband, and Huda Abu Sarari, 37, mother of four, by her ex-husband, have caused great anger and sorrow among Palestinian and Jewish women – who are all still mourning the murder of 32 year old Dua’a Abu Sharkh, mother of four, killed in the city of Lod allegedly by a family member, 30 days ago exactly – of Jaffa and around the country.
+This week’s killings of Hawida Shawa, 44, by her husband, and Huda Abu Sarari, 37, mother of four, by her ex-husband, have caused great anger and sorrow among both Palestinian and Jewish-Israeli women in Jaffa and beyond, who were still mourning last month’s murder of 32-year-old Dua’a Abu Sharkh, a mother of four killed in the city of Lod, allegedly by a family member.

-After the killings of the two Jaffan women, the women’s movement has now grown even stronger, and the female activists believe strongly in their fight.
+After the killings of the two Jaffan women, the women’s movement has grown even stronger, and the activists believe strongly in their fight.

-At least 500 Palestinian and Jewish women marched together on Friday in another large protest, along the streets of Jaffa, thereby picking up from last month’s protests in Lod – “Arab women are free!”, “We have the right to live!”
+At least 500 Palestinian and Jewish women marched together on Friday in another large protest, along the streets of Jaffa – picking up from last month’s protests – shouting “Arab women are free!”, “We have the right to live!”

 “Do not fear revolution, my women.
 Your voice is your sword.
 If we do not live to see victory and salvation in our generation, we will bear the next one — a generation that fights for women’s rights.”